Scammers love their victims to be uninformed.

 Remember, not all money-back guarantees are created equally.
 Use the previous tip to find out other customers’ experiences when trying to obtain a refund for the product.
 Was customer service helpful, or did they make the process as difficult as possible?

 Don’t make any immediate decisions about purchasing an anti-aging product after visiting their website.
 Remember, many of these companies are masters at using psychology to convince you to buy.
-Instead, discuss all of your options with your physician first.

 Look for a product label.
 If you can’t find one, we might recommend staying away.